geotrev/undernet/getmonolith.io.wiki/Home.md

 In addition to styling, Monolith also includes interactive components.
 Currently there are two: a modal and accordion component.
 They are easy to use and rely only on a script call and the correct markup structure.
 More components are planned!

-Monolith's CSS and JavaScript will work in recent versions these browsers:
+Monolith's CSS and JavaScript will work in recent versions of these browsers:

 * Chrome ✓
 * Firefox ✓